meetoseh/backend/docs/s3/keys.md

 - `s3_files/backup/database/{timestamp}.bak`: Where database backups are
   stored.
 These are stored in the same format as the rqlite backup utility, which is the same format as the sqlite binary backup.
+- `s3_files/backup/database/timely/{reason}-{timestamp}.bak`: Where database
+  backups which are automatically generated prior to some particular event, like a complicated migration, are stored.
 - `s3_files/backup/redis/{timestamp}.bak`: Where redis backups are
   stored.
 Since there isn't a standard binary redis backup, this is a very simple custom backup.
 It consists of an arbitrary number of chunks, where each chunk is